The word “bacteria” does not evoke endearment but we all love our probiotics.

 Are all fermented foods probiotic?

 No, they aren’t.
-When live cultures grow and metabolize, they ferment food.
+When live cultures grow and metabolize, they ferment food. .
+(Read about how to ferment food and the many benefits these foods offer.)
 Some of these foods are consumed in their natural form, while others are processed before being passed off to eat.

 The processing bit is the problem.
 It can kill off live cultures, greatly reducing health benefits.
 Even if these foods do have live microbes in them, they still can’t be classified as probiotics till they have been properly tested.